-- The two pins labeled VDDD must be connected together. - The two pins labeled VCCD must be connected together, with capacitance added, as shown in Figure 2-5 on page 9 and Power System on page 25.
+- The two pins labeled VDDD must be connected together. - The two pins labeled VCCD must be connected together, with capacitance added, as shown in Figure 2-5 and "Power System" section on page 24.
 The trace between the two VCCD pins should be as short as possible. - The two pins labeled VSSD must be connected together.

-For information on circuit board layout issues for mixed signals, refer to the application note AN57821 - Mixed Signal Circuit Board Layout Considerations for PSoC® 3 and PSoC 5.
+For information on circuit board layout issues for mixed signals, refer to the application note, AN57821 - Mixed Signal Circuit Board Layout Considerations for PSoC® 3 and PSoC 5.

-Note 5.
-Pins are Do Not Use (DNU) on devices without USB.
+6. Pins are Do Not Use (DNU) on devices without USB.
 The pin must be left floating.